D-ivyanshu/Codeforces-Visualiser/README.md

 # CF VISUALIZER

-* This is a project that allows users to visualize the problems they have solved on competitive programming Codeforces, with different filters.
+* Allows users to visualize the problems they have solved on competitive programming Codeforces, with different filters.
 It also calls the Kontest API to display upcoming contests for the user.

 # Features